Alaskan Adventure

 Day 4

-Today you depart Girdwood for Homer, a few hours drive and 200 miles south of Anchorage.
-Along the way, watch for wildlife, stop for photo opportunities and take in the beautiful Alaskan scenery.
-The long time Halibut fishing capital of the world is also known for its hiking, bear viewing and kayaking and quickly becoming known as the eco and adventure capital of Alaska.
+Watch for wildlife, stop for photo opportunities, and take in the beautiful Alaskan scenery.
+The long-time Halibut fishing capital of the world is also known for its hiking, bear viewing, and kayaking, quickly becoming known as Alaska's eco and adventure capital.

 Day 5

-Upon your return to Stillpoint, you can relax, practice yoga or hit the lake prior to the group dinner.
-Tonight, you will experience the second Woman of Distinction, Janine Oros Amon who has climbed Denali twice, among other accomplishments, will share her story.
+Upon returning to Stillpoint, you can relax, practice yoga, or hit the lake before the group dinner.
+Tonight, you will experience the second Woman of Distinction, Janine Oros Amon, who has climbed Denali twice, among other accomplishments, and share her story.

 Day 6